cartesi/docs/cartesi-rollups/quickstart.md

 The primary requirements for building on Cartesi are Docker Desktop and Sunodo.

 :::note
-If you are using Windows, you must have [WSL2 installed and configured](https://learn.microsoft.com/en-us/windows/wsl/install) for building.
+If you use Windows, you must have [WSL2 installed and configured](https://learn.microsoft.com/en-us/windows/wsl/install) for building.
 :::

 ### Install Docker Desktop and Sunodo